jm179796/SEPR/docs/_build/html/_sources/Req1-risks.txt

     7. Players should take alternating turns to play in a hot-seat style of gameplay **[1.4.1]**

+*Risk: Players may look at the screen during their opponent’s turn and gain an advantage over them*

+*Alternative/mitigation: Include in the tutorial a message informing players of good sportsmanship and the point of the game, remind them that ‘screen peeking’  is cheating and less fun.*

 4. **The game should take the general form of a resource-management simulator**

     8. The game will have a scoring system with final score based off of resource amounts at the end of the game** [3]**

+Risk: Resource-management logics implemented unrealistically.
+Some resources are too easy to gain and some are to difficult.

+*Alternative/mitigation: Either adjust the robots or the tile properties themselves to keep levels more realistic and less run-away.*

 5. **The player should have individual reserves of money and three different resources**